crewagreementworkshop/exploring_crew_agreements/pages/about.md

 A special thanks to David Bradley and the staff at the Maritime History Archive for their time and patience.

 This website was made using [Wax](https://minicomp.github.io/wiki/).
+Documentation is available at [GitHub](https://github.com/minicomp/wax/).